Exempt Facility Bonds

 Municipal Bonds

-Bonds issued by government agencies are called municipal bonds.
+Bonds issued by government entities are called municipal bonds.
 The proceeds of the bonds are used to finance projects that benefit the community such as roads, schools, bridges, sewers, parks or water treatment.
-Most bonds issued by government agencies are tax-exempt.
-This means interest on these bonds are excluded from gross income for federal tax purposes.
-In addition, interest on the bonds is exempt from State of California personal income taxes.
+Most bonds issued by government entities are tax-exempt.
+This means interest on these bonds is excluded from gross income taxes for federal tax purposes.
+In addition, interest on the bonds is exempt from state of California personal income taxes.
+IBank issued bonds, including federally taxable bonds, will be exempt from the state of California interest income taxes.

-Who is a conduit bond issuer?
+What is a conduit bond issuer?

-As a conduit issuer, IBank does not underwrite the bonds in house.
+As a conduit issuer, IBank does not underwrite bonds.
 IBank issues bonds on behalf of a borrower and then lends those proceeds to that borrower.
 The bonds are special, limited obligations payable solely by the borrower’s payments.
-The borrower provides security to the bondholder and agrees to repay the bonds.
+The borrower provides security to the bondholder(s) and agrees to repay the bonds.

 Examples of Exempt Facility Revenue Bonds

-Public airports frequently build facilities which are leased or made available on a long-term contractual basis to air carriers for passengers or freight.
+Public airports frequently build facilities that are leased or made available on a long-term contractual basis to air carriers for passengers or freight.
 Typical examples are terminals, hangars, aircraft repair facilities, freight forwarding/warehousing facilities, etc. If tax-exempt bonds are to be used to finance such facilities, certain limitations and conditions exist.

 Qualified Purposes